grammyjs/website/site/docs/plugins/ratelimiter.md

 The preset itself contains no limiter state.
 Captured storage instances may intentionally be shared while each applied rule receives its own key prefix.

+::: tip Why A Factory Instead Of A Giant Configuration Object?
-::: tip Why a factory instead of a giant configuration object The preset reuses the fluent builder itself.
+The preset reuses the fluent builder itself.
 That means new builder capabilities automatically remain available without maintaining a second parallel configuration API.
 :::

-## Custom strategies
+## Custom Strategies

 If none of the built-in algorithms model your policy, use `.customStrategy()` with an object implementing `ILimiterStrategy`.